Suspect Killed In Officer-Involved Shooting Near Sacramento State

 One officer then discharged their rifle, striking the suspect at least once, police said.

 Officers rendered medical aid until the suspect was taken to the hospital in critical condition, where he later died.
-The suspect has not yet been identified.
+The suspect has been identified as Jeremy Southern from Sacramento.
+He was not a student at Sacramento State, the university announced.

 READ: One Injured In Shooting On Lower Sacramento Street In Stockton